 Looking for work isn’t easy, but—with the help of a few tips and a solid strategy—updating your lawyer resume doesn’t have to be hard.

 In today’s economic climate, the competition for jobs among lawyers is stiff.
-It’s important to equip yourself with the best tools, like a great resume, to set yourself apart.
+It’s important to equip yourself with the best tools on your job search—like a great resume—to set yourself apart.
 However, even though you’re a professional when it comes to argument and persuasion, selling yourself on paper can be uncomfortable.

-Here, we’ll outline ways to optimize your lawyer resume.
+Here, we’ll provide tips and outline ways to optimize your lawyer resume.
+Both new and experienced lawyers can benefit from these tips.
 From how to design your resume, to what to write to best showcase your accomplishments, these attorney resume tips will help you create a winning lawyer resume so you can get noticed—and hired.

 1. Create a well-designed lawyer resume